rafgraph/rollpkg/README.md

 #### That’s it!

-No complex options to understand or insignificant decisions to make, just sensible defaults for building packages with Rollup and TypeScript.
+No complex options to understand or insignificant decisions to make, just a sensible convention for building packages with Rollup and TypeScript.
 This is what you get with Rollpkg:

-- Zero config builds for ES Modules `esm`, CommonJS `cjs`, and Universal Module Definition `umd` into the `dist` folder.
+- ES Modules `esm`, CommonJS `cjs`, and Universal Module Definition `umd` builds into the `dist` folder.
-- The builds are created using the TypeScript compiler (not Babel) so they are fully type checked.
+- Code compiled using the TypeScript compiler (not Babel) so it is fully type checked during the build process.
 - The `esm` build supports tree shaking and is ready to be used in development and production by modern bundlers (e.g. Webpack).
 - The `cjs` build comes with both development and production versions, and will automatically select the appropriate version when it's used.
 - The `umd` build comes with both development and production versions and is ready to be used directly in the browser from the Unpkg CDN.